nneamakao/association-analysis/README.md

 #### Libraries Used
 - pandas & numpy - for data manipulation
-- seaborn - for data visualisation
+- seaborn & matplotlib - for data visualisation
 - mlxtend - for association analysis